 While it's a nice shot technically.
 The light is on point, it's sharp and in focus, the expression is wrong and it ruins the impression the shot is giving.
 What is her expression saying to you?
 Would you say the expression has a positive or negative vibe?
 Did it take you more than a few seconds to find the words to describe her expression or did it come right to you immediately?
 We're going for immediate when we're looking for a killer headshot.
 Anything longer is just not going to work and causes other problems that end up working against you.

 Here's Lindsay again.
 She's smiling again but this time her eyes are in on the game.
-There's a different story now don't you think?
+There's a different feel now don't you think?
 Same questions as before.
 What is her expression saying to you now?
 Would you say the expression has a positive or negative vibe?
-Did you think it was a little hard to find the word to describe her expression or did it come right to you immediately?
+Was it a little easier to describe her expression this time?